Is your insurance agency still relying on standard commissions and volatile profit sharing for revenue?

 Profit sharing revenue is variable income based on the specifics of the carrier contract, typically a combination of loss ratios and growth.

 Because these factors change every year and often outside your control, your profit sharing likely fluctuates every year.
 As a result, it’s not something you can budget for or reliably count on.
-Likely you’ve had some amazing years, and others where you’ve earned significantly less or possibly nothing.
+It’s likely you’ve had some highly profitable years, and others where you’ve earned significantly less.

-Joining an agency network like Renaissance Alliance can help you to increase your profit-sharing revenue, and reduce year-to-year volatility.
+Joining an agency network like Renaissance can help increase your profit-sharing revenue, delivering stability and and reducing year-to-year volatility.

-Because of our collective group size, we’re most often at the top of the profit-sharing grids, allowing our members to earn a much higher and more predictable factor than on their own.
-You can also earn from the first dollar of premium with Renaissance carriers, allowing you to earn on all of your premium, not just the ones you are large enough to qualify for on your own.
+You can also earn from the first dollar of premium with Renaissance’s carrier partners, allowing you to earn on all of your premium, not just the ones you’re large enough to qualify for on your own.

 3. Fixed Overrides

 Overrides are an additional revenue stream not available to most stand-alone agencies.
 These are fixed or guaranteed factors paid on all new and renewal business, in addition to standard commissions and profit sharing.
-Most stand-alone agencies are not large enough to negotiate these fixed overrides with their carriers and partners.
+Most stand-alone agencies aren’t large enough to negotiate these overrides with their carriers.

-Pro tip: joining an agency network like Renaissance Alliance also gives you access to these fixed overrides on all new and renewal premium with more than 20 carrier and wholesale partners.
+Joining an agency network like Renaissance also gives you access to these fixed overrides on all new and renewal premium with multiple carrier and wholesale partners.
 This allows you to add a more reliable revenue stream in addition to commissions and profit sharing.
-As a result, your revenue and agency value increases, and your volatility decreases.

 4. Growth Incentives

-Incentives are a common tool used to boost sales, so it’s no surprise that it’s one of the potential revenue streams available for smart insurance agencies.
+Incentives are a common tool used to boost sales, so it’s no surprise that it’s one of the potential revenue streams available for savvy insurance agencies.

 Negotiating growth incentives based on new business production or overall book growth is a great way to add additional revenue to your agency.
-Most carriers only do this for agencies who have a certain size or profitability of book with them, so they may or may not be available to you as a stand-alone agency.
+Most carriers only do this for agencies that possess a certain size or profitability of book, so they may or may not be available to you as a stand-alone agency.

-You get the best payouts for growth incentives when you work with a partner like Renaissance Alliance that’s able to broadly negotiate with many carriers on your behalf.
-Size matters!
+You get the best payouts for growth incentives when you work with a partner like Renaissance that’s able to broadly negotiate with many carriers on your behalf.

 Growth-focused independent insurance agencies need to tap into as many revenue streams as possible in order to maximize profits, and experience less fluctuations in income.